Survey of Low-Resource Machine Translation: Use of multilingual data

 This idea was first explored by \citet{zoph2016transfer}, who considered a French--English parent model, and child models translating from 4 low-resource languages (Hausa, Turkish, Uzbek and Urdu) into English.
 They showed that transfer learning could indeed improve over random initialisation, and the best performance for this scenario was obtained when the values of the target embeddings were fixed after training the parent, but the training continued for all the other parameters. \citet{zoph2016transfer} suggest that the choice of the parent language could be important, but did not explore this further for their low-resource languages.

 Whilst \citet{zoph2016transfer} treat the parent and child vocabularies as independent, \citet{nguyen2017transfer} showed that when transferring between related languages (in this case, within the Turkic family), it is beneficial to share the vocabularies between the parent and child models.
 To boost this effect, subword segmentation such as BPE \citep{sennrich2016neural} can help to further increase the vocabulary overlap.
 In cases where there is little vocabulary overlap (for example, because the languages are distantly related), mapping the bilingual embeddings between parent and child can help \cite{kim2019effective}.
-In some cases, even though the languages are related, they use different scripts.
-This issue can be solved by transliteration \citep{goyal-etal-2020-efficient}.
+In cases where the languages are highly related but are written in different scripts, transliteration may be used to increase the overlap in terms of the surface forms \citep{dabre-etal-2018-nicts,goyal-etal-2020-efficient}.
+Interestingly, in the case of transferring from a high-resource language pair into a low-resource one where the target language is a variant of the initial parent language \citet{Kumar2021-ra} found it useful to pretrain embeddings externally and then fix them during the training of the parent, before initialising the embeddings of the low-resource language using those of the high-resource variant.
+Tested from English into Russian (transferring to Ukranian and Belarusian), Norwegian Bokmål (transferring to Nynorsk) and Arabic (transferring to four Arabic dialects), they hypothesise that decoupling the embeddings from training helps to avoid mismatch when transferring from the parent to the child target language.